JoannaBy/DHSI2019-Stylometry/daily_notes/10th_June.md

 * the concept of Delta distance measure,
 * cluster analysis - simple classification supervised machine learning method,
 * bootstrap consensus tree (more on that tomorrow!)
+* R as a programming language - how to move in command line, function (an action performed to achieve some defined result) vs variable (place you store something)

 ### In stylo
 #### Set the working directory: